 The normal minimum capital requirement is KYD42,000, and the minimum capital duty levied by the government on the incorporation of a nonresident company KYD600 and higher for companies with a greater capital base.
 Annual government fees apply thereafter.
 There are no restrictions on the location of general meetings or of directors or the secretary.

 Records of members, directors, mortgages and charges must be kept.
 Financial records must be maintained although no audit is necessary and there are no filing requirements.

 Ordinary non-resident companies can apply to convert to exempted companies.

 A Cayman Islands Exempt Company differs from a non-resident company in the following ways

 - An exempted Caymans company does not have to use Ltd or Limited in its name;

 - it may issue bearer shares in addition to registered shares, but they must be held by an authorized depositary;

 - it need not file a list of shareholders annually, and does not even have to keep such a list;

 - it may obtain a Certificate of Tax Exemption (ie against any future Cayman taxation)

-To find out more about the formation of Cayman Companies, including details of applicable fees and how IMS can leverage its expertise to your advantage please email us at firstname.lastname@example.org.
+To find out more about the Cayman Island Company Formation, including details of applicable fees and how IMS can leverage its expertise to your advantage, please email us at firstname.lastname@example.org.